DSC-SPIDAL/harp/Hands-on.md

 export PYTHONPATH=<path to>/harp-daal-python
 ```

-In a situation where you would like to stop and restart Hadoop following commands can be used
+In a situation where you would like to stop and restart Hadoop, use the following commands

 ```bash
 ## stop all services